aileftech/snap-admin/README.md

 private Double price;
 ```

-Specify a format to apply when displaying the field.
+Specify a format string to apply when displaying the field.

 ### @ComputedColumn
 ```